gregpaton08/leaf-list/README.md

 ## To Do

-* Replace new task text field with text view to allow multiple lines
 * Make name field in details view an editable text field (reuse NewTaskTableViewCell?).
 * Add option to empty trash
-* Show date task was deleted in trash view
 * Hide completed button in trash view
 * Show parent task in details view under task tab
 * Design app icon
 * Add search option
-* option to export data as xml and send to email
 * add some color to the UI
 * option to color code tasks (box to left of task name label, option to set image?)
-* Add completed view that sorts by date as sections to see daily progress
 * Add 'Completed on <DATE>' to details view if task is completed
-* Load data from xml? (debugging)
-* Clean up task drag-and-drop appearance
 * Subclass UITextView to add placeholder test
+* Show parent task in detail view of a task in the tasks tab

 ## Completed